We help connect verifiable, real-economy data to the financial economy,

 Why is a Trust Framework for data sharing needed?

 Huge quantities of data are being generated from our energy systems, financial systems, our built world and our environment.
 To fully exploit its value, we need to connect data to those who need it.
 We want to reduce the friction of finding, accessing, and using both commercial and non-commercial data to enable better decision-making to achieve net zero.

 This isn’t a problem that needs new technology.
 Many attempts to consolidate data—new databases and portals—struggle to scale.
-Our economic and infrastructure systems are being digitalized in a decentralised and distributed way.
+Our economic and infrastructure systems are being digitalized in a decentralised and distributed way (e.g. TF’s are based on what works and can be contract-based and/or API-based.
+They do not require distributed ledgers/etc).
 There is no ‘centre’ in a system like this: we need to connect data, not collect it.
 Trust Frameworks enable this by setting the rules of the road and addressing risks and concerns that prevent the sharing and use of data.